-- Using a handheld or stand mixer fitted with a paddle attachment, beat the cream cheese and remaining 1/4 cup granulated sugar together until combined.
+- Using a handheld or stand mixer fitted with a paddle attachment, beat the cream cheese and remaining 1/4 cup granulated sugar together until creamy and combined.
 Spoon and spread over cake batter.
-It's a thick cream cheese topping, so do your best to spread around.
-Set aside.
+It’s a thick cream cheese topping, so do your best to spread around—doesn’t have to be perfect.

 - Make the crumb topping: Combine the brown sugar, flour, and cinnamon together in a medium bowl.
-Cut in the chilled butter with a pastry blender or two forks (or even with your hands) until the mixture resembles pea sized crumbs.
+Cut in the cold butter with a pastry blender or a fork (or even with your hands) until the mixture resembles pea-sized crumbs.
 Sprinkle evenly over cream cheese layer.

 - Bake the cake for 60-65 minutes or until it no longer jiggles in the center.
 A toothpick inserted in the center should come out *mostly* clean.
-A few moist crumbs are ok.
-I like to loosely cover the top of the cake with aluminum foil at the 30 minute mark to prevent over-browning.
+(A few moist crumbs are fine.)
+Halfway during bake time (about 30 minutes), tent a piece of aluminum foil over the cake to help prevent over-browning around the edges.

-Make ahead tip: Bake the cake as directed, allow to cool completely, then freeze for up to 3 months.
-Allow to thaw overnight in the refrigerator, then bring to room temperature to serve or you can slightly warm by baking at 300°F (149°C) for 15 minutes.
-I prefer eating at room temp!
+- Freezing Instructions: Bake the cake as directed, cool completely, then freeze for up to 3 months (with or without the icing).
+Thaw overnight in the refrigerator, then bring to room temperature to serve or you can slightly warm by baking at 300°F (149°C) for 15 minutes.
+Drizzle icing on cake, if it’s plain, before serving.